RP17: Storage tanks underground

 • installing connecting pipework

-Applicants must also check if restrictions apply to using harvested rainwater in your supply chain.
-Contact the farm assurance scheme and purchasers of produce.
+You must also check if restrictions apply to using harvested rainwater in your supply chain.
+Check with your relevant farm assurance scheme and purchasers of your produce to confirm.

-These tanks are not suitable in ground with a high water table unless further structural work is undertaken to prevent such tanks from floating.
-Seek advice from the manufacturer.
+These tanks are not suitable in ground with a high-water table unless further structural work is carried out to prevent the tanks from floating.
+You should seek advice from the manufacturer before installing.

 Historic and archaeological features

-• get listed building consent if used close to a historic farmstead or listed building, as this option may have negative effects on it
+You may need listed building consent if used close to a historic farmstead or listed building, as this item may damage it.

-• consider the effect of the option on the fabric and setting of the historic buildings, as well as the nature and historic value of the existing surfaces
+You should consider the effect of the item on the fabric and setting of the historic buildings, as well as the nature and historic value of the existing surfaces.

 Updates to this page